-Your solar system will provide most of the power your home needs.
-During cloudy or foggy days, there will be low production and at night, the system won’t produce energy.
+Your home solar system will provide most of the energy your home needs.
+During cloudy or foggy days, there will be low production.
+At night, your home solar system won’t produce energy.

-1: Your electricity needs will vary based on your usage, the energy efficiency of your home and other factors.
+1. Your electricity needs will vary based on your usage, the energy efficiency of your home and other factors.
 Your solar system’s production will vary based on weather and other factors.
 Sunnova makes no guarantees regarding credit for net energy exported to the electric grid, and any credit provided (now or in the future) is subject to change or termination by executive, legislative or regulatory action.